Support You Can Immediately Access After An ADHD Referral

 A brain network where dopamine travels, affecting motivation and reward, but also pain and many other functions.

-Sensory avoiding, also known as sensory under responsivity, refers to a pattern of behaviour where individuals actively try to avoid or minimize exposure to sensory stimuli.
+Sensory avoiding, also known as sensory under-responsivity, refers to a pattern of behaviour where individuals actively try to avoid or minimise exposure to sensory stimuli.
 These individuals may have a heightened sensitivity to sensory input and may find certain sensations overwhelming or discomforting.
-As a result, they may engage in behaviours such as avoiding …
+As a result, they may engage in behaviours such as avoiding crowded …